AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2024

+### June 2024 {#june-2024}

+A note has been added to specify how to clear instance variables when restarting workflows.
+[Read more](../../workflow/using/starting-a-workflow.md)

 ### April 2024 {#apr-2024}

 A caution note has been added about user creation with Adobe Identity Management System (IMS).
 [Read more](../../platform/using/access-management.md)